SanjoSolutions/consciousness-research/README.md

 ### Content on the lowest consciousness levels

 I have once witnessed the calibration of calibrations that seem to have calibrated on what consciousness levels the lowest entities calibrate.
 It seems to be around 10^-26 (0.0000000000000000000000001).

+### Consciousness level of the book "The Map of Consciousness Explained: A Proven Energy Scale to Actualize Your Ultimate Potential"

+The book has been calibrated to calibrate at or above 866 and below 867.